Belgian Congo: Independence

 In 1959, King Baudouin made another visit to the Belgian Congo, finding a great contrast with his visit of four years before.
-Upon his arrival in Léopoldville, he was pelted with rocks by black Belgo-Congolese citizens who were angry with the imprisonment of Lumumba, convicted because of incitement against the colonial government.
+Upon his arrival in Léopoldville, he was pelted with rocks by native Belgo-Congolese citizens, who were angry with the imprisonment of Lumumba, convicted because of incitement against the colonial government.
 Though Baudouin's reception in other cities was considerably better, the shouts of "Vive le roi!" were often followed by "Indépendance immédiate!"
 The Belgian government wanted to avoid being drawn into a futile and potentially very bloody colonial war, as had happened to France in Indochina and Algeria, or to the Netherlands in Indonesia.
 For that reason, it was inclined to give in to the demands for immediate independence voiced by the Congolese leaders.

 Despite lack of preparation and an insufficient number of educated elites (there were only a handful of Congolese holding a university degree at that time), the Belgian leaders decided to accept the independence.
-In fact, the weakness of local elites was seen favorably by the Belgian government and business leaders, who hoped this would make it easier for them to remain in charge of key aspects of the country's politics and economy.
-This approach, different from both the colonial wars and the more gradual decolonization other European states engaged in, became known as "Le Pari Congolais"—the Congolese bet.
+In fact, the weakness of local elites was seen favourably by the Belgian government and business leaders, who hoped this would make it easier for them to remain in charge of key aspects of the country's politics and economy.
+This approach, different from both the colonial wars and the more gradual decolonisation other European states engaged in, became known as "Le Pari Congolais" ('the Congolese bet').

 In January 1960, Congolese political leaders were invited to Brussels to participate in a round-table conference to discuss independence.
 Patrice Lumumba was discharged from prison for the occasion.
-The conference agreed surprisingly quickly to grant the Congolese practically all of their demands: a general election to be held in May 1960 and full independence—"Dipenda"—on 30 June 1960.
+The conference agreed surprisingly quickly to grant the Congolese practically all of their demands: a general election to be held in May 1960 and full independence (Dipenda) on 30 June 1960.
 This was in response to the strong united front put up by the Congolese delegation.